tracim/tracim/tools_docker/test_docker/README.md

 pytest test_docker
 ```

-It will check in the Docker container if all the Tracim services are correctly running after launching the Tracim, Collabora and ElasticSearch Docker containers
+It will check in the Docker container if all the Tracim services are correctly running after launching the Tracim, Collabora and ElasticSearch Docker containers.

+You need to stop the containers between tests.
+For this, you can use `stop_containers.sh`.

 ## Semi-Manual testing